Connect with us

 Gavin Long and Micah Johnson were not associated with the Black Lives Matter movement but they were a product a racism, A conversation we need to have.

 Officials do not have any motives yet as to why the two allegedly carried out the crime.
-But that didn’t stop media outlets painting a picture of angry Black men that must be associated with the Black Lives Matter movement.
+But that didn’t stop media outlets painting a picture:

-There have been many agendas to promote the Black Lives Matter movement as a terrorist group, which is far from their existence.
+There have been many agendas that have wrongly accused Black Lives Matter organization as a terrorist group.
 What’s funny about that sentiment is, Black Lives Matter was started by non-threatening Black women.
-But I knew right away after the shooting happened and saw the alleged shooters were “brothas”, the association with Black Lives Matter would almost certainly happen.
+I knew right away after the shooting happened the association with Black Lives Matter would almost certainly happen.

-I find it quite interesting that a group that has only peacefully protested like Dr. Martin Luther King Jr. did in the sixties for equal rights, is automatically being pinned to the recent police shootings.
-To me, it sounds like a cry, particularly for politicians, to point out a scapegoat to an issue that has already existed.
+I find it striking that people automatically pin the recent police shootings on a group that has only engaged in peaceful protest, just as Dr. Martin Luther King Jr. did in the sixties.
+To me, it sounds like a cry.
+Particularly for politicians, to pic a scapegoat to an issue that has already existed.

 The hashtag #blacklivesmatter did not foster any emotions or anger about injustices within the system that has already existed.
 If anything, the hashtag has started a nationwide conversation on the unfair practices and biases within our country’s system.
 The Black Lives Matter movement has not in any way prompted a new world order to kill police officers.